 A March 30 memo from DIA CEO Lori Boyer to the DIA Finance and Budget Committee says city officials have reconciled the city’s loan obligations for fiscal year 2020-21, which the General Counsel’s Office said was $2.18 million from July-December 2020.

 Boyer declined to speak further April 2 due to the pending litigation.

 MPS has $71.66 million in outstanding city development loans including principal and interest as of June 30, according to an email from the city Office of General Counsel.

-That breaks down to $58.85 million in principal with $12.81 million, the email states.
+That breaks down to $58.85 million in principal with $12.81 million in interest, the email states.
 The Council Auditor’s office says the loans are at 2.85% annual interest.